Purpose and Need

 Removal

-Replace segments of the existing freeway with improved at-grade street network
+Replace elevated freeway with at-grade surface street network.

 PDF download